Welcome to our selection of vegan red wine. We stock wines covering a wide range of red grapes, including the following well known ones:

 - Bottle the wine.

 It is the stabilising wine stage (fining specifically) that determines if the wine is vegan or not.
 Some wines are not filtered or fined, in which case they will be vegan.
-If a wine is fined, then as long non-animal derived finings are used (for example, clay, pea gelatine or charcoal), you will have a vegan red wine.
+If a wine is fined, then as long as non-animal derived finings are used (for example, clay, pea protein or charcoal), you will have a vegan red wine.
 You can read more about this in Vegan Wine.

 Typically red wine is more likely to be vegan than its white counterparts, simply because the colour of the wine is more forgiving if a tiny bits of sediment remain.
 White wines on the other hand must be perfectly clear (unless natural!), otherwise they will likely be deemed faulty.

 The decision to fine or not is up to the winemaker and may even vary year by year depending on the quality of grapes.
 Often high quality wines and wines made in small batches are less likely to use any fining agents, instead allowing gravity to naturally settle the sediments to the bottom of the tanks before removing the clear wine (racking).